Created: April 28, 2015

 C. Department Responsibility

 Each University department’s Dean, Department Head, or Director is responsible for designating a Department Access Coordinator (DAC) and assuring departmental adherence to this Key Policy.
 DACs have the delegated responsibility to implement procedures and maintain secondary records to control and account for keys that they have distributed to University employees within the department.
-DACs have the responsibility for collecting keys from individuals when they transfer to another department or leave the University and for reporting lost keys.
+DACs have the responsibility for reminding individuals to return keys to Facilities Operations when they transfer to another department or leave the University and for reporting lost keys.

 If it becomes necessary to replace one or more locks either because of a lost master key or the loss of a significant number of sub-master or individual keys, the expense of re-keying will be the responsibility of the department that issued the lost key(s).